01-edu/public/subjects/graphql/README.md

   - `PASS` and `FAIL` ratio
   - Attempts for each exercise

-Any other information you desire to display is welcome and will be noted
+Any other information you desire to display it is welcome and will be noted.

+### Hosting

+Besides the creation of your own profile you will have to host it!
+There are several places where you can host your profile,\
+for example: [github-pages](https://pages.github.com/), [netlify](https://www.netlify.com/) and so on.
+You are free to choose the hosting place.

 ---